intel/intel-iot-services-orchestration-layer/README.md

 ## Documentation

-There are some documentation (we will add many more in near future) located at `./doc`.
-They are created in MD format while you could run `./gen_doc.sh` to get a HTML version, if `pandoc` has been installed.
-Initial existing documentation are more focused about how to manually add new services into the framework.
-More documentation is working in progress and would be released together with v1.0 couple months later, including starter guide and how to add new customized UI widgets, etc.
+The solution comes with a documentation system as well.
+The documentation are created in MD format and could be generated into HTML files by running `./gen_doc.sh` in `doc` subfolder, if `pandoc` has been installed already.

+After it is built, one may run `./dev-doc.sh` to view the documentations in browser.

+There are other ways to read the documentation in browser:

+* After entire project is built (without `nodoc` option), one may enter `./dist` and run command `./start_doc.sh`

+* Or in the HTML5 IDE of this solution, click the link `Help` in the top right corner.